Approximate Spectral Decomposition of Fisher Information Matrix for Simple ReLU Networks: Main result

 \begin{pf} Calculating the quantity $J_{ij}=E[X_iX_j]$, we have

 which yields the claim of the lemma.

 \end{pf}

-Further, $J_{ij}$ can be expanded as a polynomial for the inner product $W^{(i)} \cdot W^{(j)}$ as shown in the following lemma, which is useful for eigenvalue analysis of $J$. \begin{lem} For all $i$ and $j$, we have
+Further, $J_{ij}$ can be expanded as a polynomial for the inner product $W^{(i)} \cdot W^{(j)}$ as shown in the following lemma, which is useful for eigenvalue analysis of $J$. \begin{lem} Assume that all the columns of matrix $W$ are non-zero vectors.
+For all $i$ and $j$, we have

 where $A_{ij}=\|W^{(i)}\|\|W^{(j)}\|$. \end{lem}

 \begin{pf} Let $\theta_{ij}$ be the angle between $W^{(i)}$ and $W^{(j)}$ ($0\leq \theta_{ij}\leq \pi$), and $\bar{\theta}_{ij}=\pi/2-\theta_{ij}$ ($-\pi/2\leq \bar{\theta}_{ij}\leq \pi/2$).
 Define $A_{ij}=\|W^{(i)}\|\|W^{(j)}\|$.
 According to Lemma \ref{thm_fim}, it follows that